Pest control can cover rats, foxes, crows, rabbits ... Bruce Potts guides you through the options

 You’ll find 40-gr subsonic bullets from any of the manufacturers such as RWS, Eley, Winchester or CCI that will deliver approximately 95ft/lb.
 It is the rifle that chooses the bullets it likes, not you.
 No one manufacturer is a better choice than another.

 If you have a semi-automatic .22 rimfire then dependability is important and the new RWS Semi Auto cartridge is superb.
 Yes it is a solid bullet, not hollowpoint, but as head shots are the norm, it is of no consequence.

-At short ranges and with higher velocity ammo a .22LR can be deadly against a fox, as long as you place head shots accurately.
-The problem is that as the range passes 50 yards, the odds of a humane shot are stacked against you.
+A .22LR can be deadly against a fox at short range and with higher velocity ammunition, as long as you place head shots accurately.
+After 50 yards range however, you’re unlikely to get a humane shot.
 I have called in and baited foxes in barn areas and used .22 rimfires to good effect, but the .17 HMR is best if you don’t want a centrefire.

 This brings you nicely to the .22 Hornet — old but still a cracking little round.
 The advantage here is you can up the bullet weights over the .17 and there are a lot of ammunition or reload choices.
 RWS makes a good factory loading, while I have always liked a reload recipe of 35-gr V-Max bullet with 11 grains of Vit N110 for 3,050fps.